bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Aaron: 00:04:00

-So if I want to accept donations, then I'll post this.
-What?
-No, it's a stealth address, but you're not calling it a stealth address.
+So if I want to accept donations, then I'll post this, it's a stealth address, but you're not calling it a stealth address.
 You're calling it a silent payment address, right?

 Ruben: 00:04:10